gvandijkhuizen/evenfibonnaci/README.md

 Demcon Code Challenge - Even Fibonacci Project

 #1 Start Python
-#2 Copy the contents from the file "python-code" into
+#2 Copy the contents from the file "python-code"
 #3 View the result which is shown on the screen